ikhwanma/MovieCatalog/README.md

-# BinarChallengeTujuh
+# Movie Catalog
-Using TMDB API for list and detail movie, and using mockApi.io for Login and RegisterUser
+This project is made to fulfill Binar Academy Bootcamp challenge chapter 7, using TMDB API for list and detail movie, and using mockApi.io for Login and RegisterUser

 ## WARNING!!
 - Don't use your personal data when register an account, because the API is public